Have you ever had a Whole of Life policy with Winterthur Life?

 You could be owed £1,000s in compensation if Winterthur Life mis-sold you your Whole of Life policy.

-Many consumers have been mis-sold their Whole of Life cover by Winterthur Life.
-Winterthur Life failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many customers have been mis-sold their Whole of Life cover by Winterthur Life.
+Winterthur Life failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.

 If you believe you were mis-sold your whole of life policy by Winterthur Life, start you claim by completing the form opposite.